cu-esiil-edu/MSUDENVER-DineWaterQuality2023/water-quality.md

 The data was collected between 1998-2000, before the Gold-King Mine spill.
 The presence of these metals could be natural or, more likely, could have entered the groundwater by uranium mining that occurred between 1944 and 1986.

 <img src= "https://github.com/cu-esiil-edu/MSUDenver-DineWaterQuality2023/blob/main/img/AIExceedance2.jpg?raw=true" alt="Map of Wells with Exceedance of aluminum" width="60%" height="60%">

+> *The red dots on the map show the location of 17 sites with aluminum values that exceed safe drinking water limits.*

 <img src= "https://github.com/cu-esiil-edu/MSUDenver-DineWaterQuality2023/blob/main/img/ThExceedance2.jpg?raw=true" alt="Map of Wells with Exceedance of thorium" width="60%" height="60%">

+> *The red dots on the map show the location of 22 sites with thorium values that exceed safe drinking water limits.*

 <img src= "https://github.com/cu-esiil-edu/MSUDenver-DineWaterQuality2023/blob/main/img/UExceedance.jpg?raw=true" alt="Map of Wells with Exceedance of uranium" width="60%" height="60%">

+> *This map shows the location of 27 sites with uranium values that exceed safe drinking water limits.*

 <img src= "https://github.com/cu-esiil-edu/MSUDenver-DineWaterQuality2023/blob/main/img/SbExceedence.jpg?raw=true" alt="Map of Wells with Exceedance of antimony" width="60%" height="60%">

+> *This map shows the location of 3 sites with antimony values that exceed safe drinking water limits.*

 ### Well and Spring Sites Results